Keith Riglin: Other roles

 Riglin was a senior member of Wolfson College, Cambridge, and chair of the Council and Governing Body of Regent's Park College, Oxford.
 He was a regular tutor at the Oxford University Summer School in Theology, a research associate at Wesley House, Cambridge, and a professor of the Graduate Theological Foundation.
 He became a Fellow of the Royal Society of Arts in 2009, and a Fellow of King's College London in 2021.
 Riglin was a director of the All Saints Educational Trust from 1993 to 2021, serving as deputy chair 2004-07 and chair 2007–21, for service of which the Bishop of London conferred upon him, in December 2021, the Order of St Mellitus.

-Riglin was editor (with Julian Templeton) of a book of essays on modern practice - Reforming Worship: English Reformed Principles and Practice, Wipf and Stock (2012).
+Riglin was editor (with Julian Templeton) of a book of essays on modern practice - Reforming Worship: English Reformed Principles and Practice, published in 2012.

 Riglin was a scholar of the Crabtree Foundation, and was orator in 2023.